BasedHardware/omi/docs/_developer/plugins/Introduction.md

 ## Getting Started

-To contribute your plugin to the FRIEND community, follow these steps based on the type of plugin you want to create:
+To contribute your plugin to the OMI community, follow these steps based on the type of plugin you want to create:

 1. Read our [Prompt-Based Plugin Guide](https://docs.omi.me/developer/plugins/PromptBased/) or check our [Integration Plugin Guide](https://docs.omi.me/developer/plugins/Integrations/) to